almakua/geppa_ansible/README.md

 Inventories for the 2 envs have been already created and configured.

-To configure the hosts on which the playbook is run against, you have to modify the file _*inventories/< ENV >/hosts*_ , specifiying on which group the server should reside.
+To configure the hosts on which the playbook is run against, you have to modify the file _*inventories/< ENV >/hosts*_ , specifiying on which group the server belong.

 The groups are: